-The practice also had a system in place for analysing and learning from complaints received.
-The practice reviewed complaints on an annual basis to detect any emerging themes.
-We reviewed a sample of nine complaints in the period December 2013 to October 2014 and found that actions were taken and learning implemented following the complaints.
+The practice also had a system in place for analysing and learning from complaints received and discussions were undertaken in the quarterly practice meetings.
+The practice reviewed complaints on an annual basis to detect any emerging themes though we noted that an annual review for the year 2013/14 had not been undertaken.
+We were told a review for the complaints for the period 2014/15 was being planned.
+We reviewed a sample of four complaints in the period December 2013 to October 2014 and found that actions were taken and learning implemented following the complaints.
 This helped ensure improvements in the delivery of care.
-For example, in one case where a complaint had been raised about the difficulty in contacting the practice and obtaining appointment, there was evidence of prompt action to respond to the complainant.
-In addition, the practice manager held a workshop with receptionists and also held discussions with the PPG about how to manage that issue.